• Skip to primary navigation

 More Fall Recipes

-• A small bowl of caramel dip with sliced apples on a cutting board.
+• A bowl of caramel dip in the center od a serving tray with sliced apples and pretzels.

 Crock Pot Caramel Dip That Clings